-The lvalue can be a variable, a field of a struct (using x.y notation) or an array entry (using x[exp] notation, where exp is an arbitrary expression).
+The lvalue can be a variable, a field of a struct (using x.y notation), an array entry (using x[exp] notation, where exp is an arbitrary expression), or a bit of an integer (again, using x[exp] notation, where exp can be an arbitrary expression).

 The expression on the RHS must be of the same type as the lvalue (Boolean can be treated also as 1 bit integer).
 In case of a struct or an array a shallow copy will be made.
 If the length in bits of the RHS is longer than the lvalue only the first lvalue length bits (starting from the lsb) will be copied.
 If the length in bits of the RHS is shorter than the lvalue zero padding and sign-extension will be used for widening.